Exam Schedule & Deadline Information

-The final collection of exams will take place at the front of each classroom.
-You are responsible for placing your exam number on each bluebook, Honor Code on the first bluebook and numbering the bluebooks, i.e., 1 of 3, 2 of 3, 3 of 3, etc. All materials given to you or taken by you during the exam must be returned to the exam administrator (all used and unused bluebooks, the exam question packet, pencils and pens.
-If you complete your exam prior to the 10 minute warning, you will turn in your exam materials to the Head Proctor in the Atrium.
-Proctors in the classroom DO NOT collect exams.
+EXAM COLLECTION PROCEDURE: The final collection of exams will take place at the front of each classroom.
+You are responsible for placing your exam number on each bluebook, Honor Code on the first bluebook, and numbering the bluebooks, i.e., 1 of 3, 2 of 3, 3 of 3, etc. All materials given to you or taken by you during the exam must be returned to the exam administrator (all used and unused bluebooks, the exam question packet, and pencils).
+If you complete your exam prior to the 10 minute warning, you will turn in your exam materials to the Proctor in the classroom.
 Writing after time has been called for an exam is a violation of the Honor Code.
-If you need to write the Honor Code on your exam following the exam time, please do so at collection.
+If you need to write the Honor Code on your exam after time is called, please do so at the collection table.
 All exams and final papers must be delivered in person.

-All bluebooks used for exams will be provided by the Registrar’s Office with a date stamped on the front cover.
-You will receive two marked bluebooks with each examination.
-Scratch paper and additional bluebooks will be available in the exam room.
+BLUEBOOKS/EXAM NUMBERS: All bluebooks used for exams will be provided by the Registrar’s Office with a date stamped on the front cover.
+You will receive one marked bluebooks with each examination.
+Additional bluebooks will be available in the exam room.
 Pencils will be provided in the classroom for scantron exams.
-Extra pens, pencils and scratch paper will be available at the Exam Center table.
 Unused bluebooks must be returned with your completed exam.
-Exam numbers are available in the Registrar’s office (at the Exam Center table during the exam period) and online in DataVU on the Grade Point Average by Term screen.
+Exam numbers are available online in DataVU on the GRADE POINT AVERAGE BY TERM screen.
+Make sure you are in the correct Term (i.e., 2018FL, 2019SL).
+These numbers are only 4 digits.
 Guard your exam number!
 Write the number in a secret place in your wallet so you do not forget it.
 Do not share your number with others.
-Your exam number label should be affixed to the bluebook cover beneath the handwritten honor code.
-It is acceptable to legibly write your exam number if your labels are not available.
+Your exam number should be written legibly beneath the handwritten honor code.

-“I have neither given nor received unauthorized aid.”
+HONOR CODE: “I have neither given or received, nor have I tolerated others’ use of unauthorized aid.”